xavierog/moulti/Documentation.md

 ### Other environment variables

 - `TERM`: per se, Moulti does nothing with this environment variable.
 However, `$TERM` has a strong influence on the behavior and visual aspect of curses applications and Moulti is no exception.
 Your mileage may vary but, overall, it seems `TERM=xterm-256color` frequently fix things.
+- `NO_COLOR`: if present, convert the application to monochrome; this variable comes from the Textual framework.

 ## How to define my own step classes ?